EPAENERGYSTAR/epathermostat/docs/tutorial.rst

     $ pip install thermostat --upgrade --no-deps

-Previous versions of the package are available on `github <https://github.com/EPAENERGYSTAR/epathermostat/releases>`_.
+Previous versions of the package are available on `github`_.

 .. note::